fhiso/tsc-governance/board/by-laws-board.md

 conducted in an unbiased manner in accordance with these Bylaws.
-The Nominating Committee consists of those Directors who are continuing on the Board without needing to be re-elected, together with those Directors who have decided not to seek re-election.
+The Nominating Committee consists of those Directors who are continuing on the Board without needing to be re-elected, together with those Directors who have decided not to seek re-election, and any Voting Members appointed under Section 13A.2 of these Bylaws.
 Members of the Nominating Committee are not permitted to stand in any election they are overseeing, but may vote in them.